glin/rsysreqs/README.md

 $ rsysreqs -h
 Usage of rsysreqs:
   -d string
-        use rules from this directory (default "../rsysreqs-db/sysreqs/") -s string
+        use rules from this directory
+  -s string
-        system requirements (default "libXML2, curl; pkgA")
+        system requirements

 $ rsysreqs-server -h
 Usage of rsysreqs-server:
   -d string
-        use rules from this directory (default "../rsysreqs-db/sysreqs/")
+        use rules from this directory
 ```